 Fresh corn grills beautifully, especially when the heat caramelizes the kernels instead of steaming them.
 There are a few different methods for grilling corn.
 Some people like to do it with the husks still on or to wrap them in aluminum foil.
 Others claim that soaking them works best (though Cook’s Illustrated founder Christopher Kimball insists he has tested this carefully and finds no flavor or texture difference).
 Our favorite method is to husk them fully, coat them lightly in oil or butter, and place them directly on the grill.
 Just make sure you turn them frequently!

 Asparagus is a favorite.
 Snap off the bottom end, marinate in olive oil, and add a little kosher salt and/or lemon zest.
-Four minutes on the grill, turning once, and they’re done.
+For perfection, cook 4 minutes on the grill, turning once, and they’re done.

 Yams and Sweet Potatoes

 Yams and sweet potatoes are superb on the grill when cut into 3/8-inch slices and skewered.
 But they’re pretty dense and can take about 10 minutes to cook through.
 Don’t worry about how dark they get on the outside, you can always peel off the outer layer with a fork.
 You want to make sure they are thoroughly cooked so you don’t end up with a hard, raw core.

 Red peppers seem to take on a totally different flavor when they are grilled.
 Stem and seed them, then cut into julienne strips.
 Marinate these in oil and then place on a very hot grill using a grilling basket (see below) or skewers.
 Let the skin blacken just a bit.